samsquire/ideas4/README.md

 # 174. Right maps and Investment boundary app

+A right map is the right way of doing something.

 There's a priori cause to why something went on, observable and non-observable.
 Businesses are exposed to market forces and the interactions of billions of people.
 Money movement, interest rates and other economic effects.

 If I'm investing money, I want some due dilligence or say how things are to be ran.
 Venture capital and trusts do this.